MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 ## <a id="detail"></a>3.
 Comprehensive Guide

 SnapATAC2 and ArchR stand out as two popular packages for scATAC-seq data analysis.
 Integrating cPeaks into the analysis workflow of these packages is straightforward and seamless.
-Additionally, we provide an easy-to-use Python script for transforming fragment files into cell-by-peak matrices.
+Additionally, we provide an user-friendly Python script for transforming fragment files into cell-by-peak matrices.
 In the following sections, we present detailed code examples and explanations for three scenarios corresponding to the aforementioned cases.

 * [SnapATAC2](#method1): A Python/Rust package for single-cell epigenomics analysis.
 Click the [link](https://github.com/kaizhang/SnapATAC2) for detailed information.
 * [ArchR](#method2): A full-featured R package for processing and analyzing single-cell ATAC-seq data.
 Click the [link](https://github.com/GreenleafLab/ArchR) for detailed information.